fbcosentino/godot-objexporter/README.md

 # OBJExporter Plugin for Godot 4.x

-Godot plugin to export meshes as OBJ (`.obj`, `.mtl`) from games and apps during runtime.
+Godot plugin to export and import meshes as OBJ (`.obj`, `.mtl`) from games and apps during runtime.
 Does not use any editor-only classes, and is pure GDScript (not requiring mono version nor any GDExtension shenanigans).

-Based on the work of mohammedzero43's [CGSExporter](https://github.com/mohammedzero43/CSGExport-Godot) and fractilegames's [godot-obj-export](https://github.com/fractilegames/godot-obj-export).
+Based on the work of mohammedzero43's [CGSExporter](https://github.com/mohammedzero43/CSGExport-Godot) and fractilegames's [godot-obj-export](https://github.com/fractilegames/godot-obj-export) for the exporter, and includes a wrapper method for the `ObjParse` class from Ezcha's [gd-obj](https://github.com/Ezcha/gd-obj) for importing.

 ----

-## How To Use
+## How To Export Meshes

 Install the plugin, activate it.
 This will make the `OBJExporter` singleton available to your game/app.